KxSystems/docs/docs/ml/toolkit/xval.md

 ```

 !!! note
-        This form of cross validation is also known as 'repeated random sub-sampling validation'.
+        This form of cross-validation is also known as 'repeated random sub-sampling validation'.
 This has advantages over K-fold when observations are not wanted in equi-sized bins or where outliers could heavily bias a classifier.
 More information is available [here](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#Repeated_random_sub-sampling_validation).

 ## `.ml.gs.tschain`

-_Cross validated parameter grid search applied to chain forward time-series sets_
+_Cross-validated parameter grid-search applied to chain forward time-series sets_

 Syntax: `.ml.gs.tschain[k;n;x;y;f;p;h]`